Introduction

 __FUNCTION__

-magic constant returns the name of the function in which it is used.
+The __FUNCTION__ magic constant returns the name of the function in which it is used.

 If it's used outside a function or method, it will return an empty string.

-in a function
+Using __FUNCTION__ in a function

-Let's say you have a function called myFunction
+Let's say you have a function called myFunction:

 1function myFunction()2{3 echo __FUNCTION__;4}

-Calling the above function would output: myFunction
+Calling the above function would output: myFunction.

-in a Class Method
+Using __FUNCTION__ in a Class Method

-Let's say you have a class with a method called myMethod
+Let's say you have a class with a method called myMethod:

 1class MyClass2{3 public function myMethod()4 {5 echo __FUNCTION__;6 }7}

-Calling the myMethod
+Calling the myMethod method would output: myMethod.

-in an Anonymous Function
+Using __FUNCTION__ in an Anonymous Function

 Let's say you have an anonymous function: